FrancesCoronel/hire-me/docs/04-interview/asking.md

 * What was the most fun you’ve had at a team outing?

 ## Company

+> Getting more insight into logistical details of the company itself.

 * How do employees keep up to date with latest tech besides online training?
 Are there conferences - events - etc?
 * How do individual employees contribute to the creativity and innovation at [company]?